You're the Greatest Lover

 "You're the Greatest Lover" is a single by the Dutch girl group Luv', released in July 1978 by Philips/Phonogram Records.
 It appears on the 1978 debut album With Luv'.
 The song is the group's international breakthrough as it was successful in a large part of Continental Europe, Israel and South Africa.
 Luv' reached its peak with this million-seller.
 "You're the Greatest Lover" is often considered the signature song of the female pop act.

 A decade later, Philips' German subsidiary reissued the track as a CD single.

+The record was remixed over the years.
 In 1993, the Dutch Top 40 hit "Megamix '93" was backed with a Eurodance remix of "The Greatest Lover".
+In 2025, You're the Greatest Lover was remixed twice, first by the Argentinian remixer Ladies On Mas for the reissue of All You Need Is Luv' and then as part of Only Luv' – The Matt Pop Remixes.
+In 2026, the Dutch DJ-remixer Otto Wunderbar released a remix for the Après ski and Carnival festivities in the Netherlands.